Stirling Moss, Aston Martin DBR/1, May 11, 1958, Targa Florio…

 Aston Martin DB3 Technical Specifications…

 Ex-Auto Union design team member Robert Eberan-Eberhorst first worked for ERA when he come to the UK post-war.
-He was contracted for 3 years from November 1930 to design a sports-racer for Astons which was to use the AML LMB 2.6 litre 6 cylinder engine and a David Brown 5 speed gearbox.
+He was contracted for 3 years from November 1930 to design a sports-racer for Astons which was to use the AML LMB 2.6 litre 6 cylinder engine and a David Brown five-speed gearbox.

 Front suspension was similar to the DB2- trailing links, transverse torsion bars, piston type shocks and a roll bar.
 At the rear a more sophisticated De Dion rear axle was deployed.
 This was constructed from three steel sections welded together and was located by a Panhard Rod and parallel locating links.
 The upper links ran fore and aft, the lower links angled.
 Each of the lower links engaged by serrations with a transverse torsion bar.
 Armstrong double piston dampers were used.
-The car weighed circa 2165 pounds/980Kg with 9 gallons of fuel.
+The car weighed circa 2165 pounds/980Kg with nine gallons of fuel.

 The DB3 first raced in 2580cc form, with triple 35DCO Weber twin-choke carburettors.
-The alloy, DOHC, 2 valve head engine developed 133bhp @ 5500rpm.
-The gearbox was a DB S527, 5 speed with overdrive top gear, from July 1952 a DB S430/63R 4 speed box was used.
+The alloy, DOHC, two valve head engine developed 133bhp @ 5500rpm.
+The gearbox was a DB S527, five-speed with overdrive top gear.
+From July 1952, a DB S430/63R four-speed box was used.

 Into 1952 the engines ran Weber 36DCF carbs making 140bhp @ 5200rpm, still way too little.
 By the 1952 Monaco GP a 2922cc engine developed 147bhp @5000rpm but any increase in capacity of the LB6 engine was impossible as each pair of bores were siamesed.